2017 Swiss Indoors

 The 2017 Swiss Indoors was a men's tennis tournament played on indoor hard courts.
-It was the 48th edition of the event, and part of the 500 series of the 2017 ATP World Tour.
+It was the 48th edition of the tournament, and part of the 500 series of the 2017 ATP World Tour.
 It was held at the St. Jakobshalle in Basel, Switzerland, from 23 October through 29 October 2017.
 The event was the final professional tennis tournament for Swiss player Marco Chiudinelli, who received wildcards into both the singles and the doubles draws.
+First-seeded Roger Federer won his eighth singles title at the event.